paradigmn/raspi-wireless_socket/README.md

 # raspi-wireless_socket
 Operate wireless-sockets with a Raspberry Pi

-**Note:** This was a quick and dirty attempt to control wireless sockets a a raspberry pi with a generic 433Mhz transmitter.
+**Note:** This was a quick and dirty attempt to control wireless sockets on a raspberry pi with a generic 433Mhz transmitter.
 The software is no longer maintained and there are most likely better approches to do this.

 Further Description
   - Operate your wireless-sockets with the Raspberry Pi and a generic 433Mhz transmition unit.